Hyperparameter Optimization for AST Differencing: Introduction

 \section{Introduction}

-Computing the differences between two versions of the same program is an essential task for software development.
-It is done on a daily basis when developer share and discuss code changes, through pull-requests in development platforms (eg. Github, Gitlab, etc) or through patches over mailing lists (patches on the Linux Kernel Mailing List).
-The default differencing strategy of most developer tools is line-based: a diff is a list of \emph{chunks} where each chunk is a set of added and/or removed lines.
+The computation of the differences between two versions of the same program is an essential task for software development.
+It is done on a daily basis when developers share and discuss code changes, through pull-requests in development platforms (eg. Github, Gitlab, etc) or through patches over mailing lists (patches on the Linux Kernel Mailing List).
+The most common differencing strategy of developer tools is line-based: a diff is a list of \emph{chunks} where each chunk is a set of added and/or removed lines.
 For example, \texttt{git} provides the widely used command `git-diff` for computing a line-based diff script.
 To push this state-of-practice further, there is an active line of research on differencing algorithms that work at the level of Abstract Syntax Trees (AST) instead of lines \cite{Chawathe1996, fluri_change_2007, falleri_fine-grained_2014, huang_cldiff_2018,dotzler_move-optimized_2016,frick_generating_2018}.
 In this case, the differences between two program versions are expressed in terms of actions over nodes from the trees under comparison (e.g., Insert, Remove, Update and Move nodes).
-It has been shown that AST differencing is significantly better than line differencing for a number of tasks~\cite{falleri_fine-grained_2014, decker_srcdiff_2020}.
+AST differencing has been shown to be significantly better than line differencing for a number of tasks~\cite{falleri_fine-grained_2014, decker_srcdiff_2020}.

-AST differencing is of great importance not only for practitioners.
-It is also a basic block for software engineering research.
-AST differencing algorithms has been notable employed to study software evolution \cite{kim2011evolutionapi, Fluri2007Evolution, Tsantalis2018Refactor}.
-Among the key usages of AST differencing are fix pattern inference for automated program repair \cite{le2017s3, fixminer,Le2016HDRepair}, bug fix analysis \cite{Zhong2015Fixes, Sobreira2018, Martinez2013Models}, code recommendation \cite{Meng2013Lase, Meng2011Sysedit, Nguyen2016}.
-Consequently, it is of great importance for both practitioners and researchers to good AST differencing systems.
+AST differencing is of great importance not only for practitioners, but also for software engineering research.
+AST differencing algorithms have been extensively used to study software evolution \cite{kim2011evolutionapi, Fluri2007Evolution, Tsantalis2018Refactor}.
+Key usages of AST differencing are pattern inference for automated program repair \cite{le2017s3, fixminer,Le2016HDRepair}, bug fix analysis \cite{Zhong2015Fixes, Sobreira2018, Martinez2013Models}, code recommendation \cite{Meng2013Lase, Meng2011Sysedit, Nguyen2016}.
+Consequently, it is of great importance for both practitioners and researchers to have reliable AST differencing tools.